 Open to journalism majors only who successfully completed JOU 1111, 1121, 1313, and 1323.
 Consent of instructor.
 Laboratory work will include coverage of news events on campus, photography, sports writing, and editorial writing.
-Advancement in skill of per week.
+Advancement in skill of headline writing, copy editing, and make-up and design will also be stressed.
+Two hours laboratory per week.
 Credit, one semester hour.